 To book onto any of these courses, please ask your manager to request a place via the e-Hub.

-Please note, safeguarding training offered by The East Riding Safeguarding Children’s Board (ERSCB) and Pediatric First Aid (PFA) training cannot be booked through the e-Hub.
+Please note, safeguarding training offered by The East Riding Safeguarding Children’s Board (ERSCB) cannot be booked through the e-Hub.
 You can find information about safeguarding training on the ERSCB website: